Const: C convention

 Following usual C convention for declarations, declaration follows use, and the * in a pointer is written on the pointer, indicating dereferencing.
-For example, in the declaration int *ptr, the dereferenced form *ptr is an int, while the reference form ptr is a pointer to an int.
+For example, in the declaration int *p, the dereferenced form *p is an int, while the reference form p is a pointer to an int.
 Thus const modifies the name to its right.
-The C++ convention is instead to associate the * with the type, as in int* ptr, and read the const as modifying the type to the left. int const * ptrToConst can thus be read as "*ptrToConst is a int const" (the value is constant), or "ptrToConst is a int const *" (the pointer is a pointer to a constant integer).
+The C++ convention is instead to associate the * with the type, as in int* p, and read the const as modifying the type to the left. const int * cp can thus be read as "*cp is a const int" (the value is constant), or "cp is a const int *" (the pointer is a pointer to a constant integer).
 Thus: